ni/nitsm-python/README.md

 ## Known Limitations
 * Instrument alarms are currently not supported
+* The Set Relays TestStand step is not supported when creating relay sessions in python
 * See [STATUS.md](https://github.com/ni/nitsm-python/blob/main/STATUS.md) for additional information about the current state of the API and system tests